 - Discover the “personable” side of the business they use through photos, videos, and fun comments

-Limitations: (1) People must have Facebook to use your site (they can view a shell of the site but not use it) (2) You must take the time to post often (no automatic posts, unless you use an outside site) (3) Users can post on your wall (includes upset customers & spam)
+Limitations: (1) People must have Facebook to use your site (they can view a shell of the site but not use it) (2) You must take the time to post often (however Facebook now has posting options for posting days to months in advance) (3) Users can post on your wall (includes upset customers & spam)

 Expectations: Users want (1) useful & timely information (2) deals or promotions made available (3) to see more than one post a month (4) to hear from people not robots or advertisements (5) interaction - includes discussions & asking questions